ignite/cli/ignite/internal/tools/gen-mig-diffs/readme.md

 The migration tool aims to streamline the update process for projects built with Ignite CLI, ensuring they leverage the latest improvements and SDK stack.

+#### Features

+- Automated migration of chain scaffold files.
+- Detailed comparison and generation of migration differences.
+- Support for multiple versions of chain scaffolds.

 ## Installation

 It is located in the `ignite/internal/tools/gen-mig-diffs`